No. 1 Georgia loses tight end Brock Bowers to sprained left foot against Vandy

 NASHVILLE, Tenn.
-(AP) — Preseason All-American tight end Brock Bowers hurt his left ankle midway through the second quarter Saturday against Vanderbilt, knocking him out for the rest of No. 1 Georgia's game Saturday.
+(AP) — Preseason All-American tight end Brock Bowers hurt his left ankle midway through the second quarter Saturday against Vanderbilt, knocking him out for the rest of No. 1 Georgia's game.

-Georgia coach Kirby Smart told CBS at halftime that Bowers will get get X-rays on the foot.

-“He was in good spirits,” Smart said.
-“He's got a little bit of an ankle sprain on the bottom part of his foot, but he thinks he'll be fine.”
+Coach Kirby Smart said after the 37-20 win that Bowers has a sprained ankle, citing X-rays that were negative, though the Bulldogs didn't know how severe it was.
+Bowers will have an MRI to further check the injury.

-Trainers came out to him, then Bowers was able to walk to the sideline where he went straight into the team medical tent.
-Bowers then limped heavily with help toward the Georgia locker room outside the stadium late in the first half.
+Trainers came out to him, then Bowers was able to walk to the sideline, where he went straight into the team medical tent.
+Bowers limped heavily with help toward the Georgia locker room outside the stadium late in the first half.

-With Georgia up 24-7 at halftime, the defending back-to-back national champs certainly didn't need Bowers to return for this game.
-They also have an open date before playing Florida on Oct.
+With Georgia up 24-7 at halftime, the defending back-to-back national champs certainly didn't need Bowers to return Saturday.
+They have an open date before playing Florida on Oct.
 28 in Jacksonville.

 Bowers was coming off his third straight 100-yard receiving game and came into this game with 24 catches for 410 yards and four TDs in that span.
 He was the first Georgia player with three 100-yard receiving games in a row since Terrence Edwards in 2002.